 Professor of Physiology

-My research is aimed at determining how nerve cells establish appropriate connections during the development of the nervous system.
+My research is aimed at determining how nerve cells establish appropriate connections during the development and regeneration of axonal connections.
 In recent years, my work has focused on the role of glutamate receptors in the development and regeneration of connections between the spinal cord and the muscle at the neuromuscular junction.
-Under normal conditions, each muscle fiber is innervated by a single nerve fiber, and Dr. Kirk Personius and I have recently begun to clarify the fact that glutamate receptors are integral to this process.
+Under normal conditions, each muscle fiber is innervated by a single nerve fiber, and Dr. Kirk Personius and I have demonstrated that glutamate receptors are integral to these processes.
 Until our work, this transmitter system had never been examined as a contributing factor.
 We now are exploring the mechanisms by which glutamate influences these important events.

 The techniques that have been used in these experiments include extracellular electrophysiological recording methods, immunocytochemistry, electron microscopy, calcium imaging, receptor binding, whole-cell patch-clamping, knockdown techniques to control activation of transmitter systems, and anatomical tracing methods.